henryheyhey92/hack19/cognitive-services-ios-customvision-sample-master/README.md

 ---

 # Sample iOS application for models exported from Custom Vision Service
-This code is a modify version of the MS vision code example
+This code is a modified version of the MS vision code example

 ## Getting Started